 Selecting a date

 The booking request form below can be completed to determine availability for a date.
-Baptisms are generally offered Saturday mornings from 10.30 - 11.30, in 1/2 hour time-frames, or Sunday from 11.00am to 12.00pm
+Baptisms are generally offered Saturday mornings from 10am, 10.45 and 11.30am or Sunday at 11.00am (Group Baptism)

 Complete and Return Enrollment form

 Once a date has been selected the enrolment form (available for download below) can be downloaded, completed and scanned and returned to the parish office at email@example.com.

 A copy of the child's birth certificate must be attached with the enrolment form which must have the "Family Law Matters" section signed by both parents to allow the booking to be confirmed.

 Payment of the enrolment fee can be made to the BSB and account number listed on the form. this payment must be made before the booking can be confirmed.
 The priest is paid a stipend on the day of the baptism by the family.
 The amount of the stipend is a discretionary amount.

 In preparation for a child's baptism parents are required to attend catechism class specifically focused on the sacrament of baptism.

 These classes are held at the Holy Spirit Parish Office, 16 Villiers Street, New Farm on the 3rd and 4th Wednesday of each month between 6.30 pm and 7.15 pm.
 At this short preparation meeting the priest will outline some of the symbols used at the ceremony, detail the responsibilities of the parents and God parents and answer any questions parents may have.
 Allocation to a class will occur once the parish office has received the completed enrolment form and payment for the Sacrament.